A historic pub interior of national importance

 Listed Status: IIBrewhouse Yard

-Parts of this remarkable building are 17th century - but not from the 12th as the made-up date outside would have us believe!
-Its uniqueness derives from a series of rooms carved out of the soft sandstone of Castle Rock.
-Alterations in 1997-8 did not impact adversely on the historic core and, indeed, won a CAMRA/English Heritage design award.
-A flagstone passage leads to the Ward Room (named after the family of licensees from 1894 to 1989), hollowed out of the rock.
-Opposite, the servery is of varied but fairly indeterminate dates.
-The tiny rock-cut snug beyond was created during the alterations.
-Up a staircase is 'Mortimer's Room', a cavernous lounge refitted about 1930 with a quarter-circle counter and brick fireplace: beware the 'cursed galleon', not cleaned for over 50 years after the mysterious deaths of the last three people who tried to do just that!
-From here, a passage (again from 1997-8) leads to another small room, previously an office.
-Back downstairs, room no.3 may once have been a kitchen and is known as Yorkey's Room after 'Yorkey' Ward, landlord 1894-1914 (see his inn sign on the wall).
+This is a truly remarkable pub and is one of the premier sights of Nottingham.
+Parts of it date back to the 17th century – forget about the 1189 date outside which is a matter of pure invention!
+What makes it unique is a series of rooms burrowing into the soft sandstone of the rock beneath Nottingham Castle: the city centre is riddled with such spaces which were used for storage.
+Alterations in 1997–8 did not impact adversely on the historic core and, indeed, won a CAMRA/English Heritage design award.
+The entrance leads into a flagstone passage, which brings you to the Ward Room (the name recollects the family who kept the pub between 1894 and 1989).
+Here can be found the rare and fiendishly hard game of ringing the bull.
+Opposite is the servery, which seems of varied but fairly indeterminate dates.
+A few feet further on is a tiny rock-cut snug created during the alterations.
+Up a staircase is the Rock Lounge, a cavernous space refitted around 1930 with a quarter-circle counter and brick fireplace.
+Over the counter is the ‘cursed galleon’ which has not been cleaned for over 50 years following the mysterious deaths of the last three intrepid people who tried to do so!
+From here, a passage through the rock from 1997–8 leads to the Museum Room, once previously an office.
+Back downstairs, room no. 3 may have been a kitchen in the past and is known as Yorkey’s Room after ‘Yorkey’ Ward, licensee 1894–1914 (see his inn sign on the wall).
 The adjacent snug was converted from living accommodation in 1996.

 A very remarkable pub, parts of which date back to the early 17th and 18th centuries (and not the 12th century as the date outside might have you to believe!).
 In part it is half-timbered but what makes it particularly special is the way it extends back into the castle rock in a series of hewed-out rooms on two levels.
 Above the main entrance door is a colourful glass panel with the words “Ada G Etherington-Ward, Licensed Brewer, Retailer of Beer, Wines, Spirits & Tobacco to be consumed on or off the premises” - 'The Trip' was owned by the Ward family for 100 years until they sold it to Hardy & Hansons for a reputed £1 million in 1990.